pushpendra-s-bhandari/powerplantsystem/README.md

 ## Unit Testing Reference

-Test cases for Service "BatteryServiceImpl.java" has been done.
+Test cases for Service, Controller and Repository Layers has been done.

 ## Database